carmenbianca/report-liferay/plan.md

 Therefore, it would be fair to split this sub-goal up into a few more sub-goals:

-- Automatically check whether inbound code is first-party or third-party
+- Automatically check whether inbound code is first-party or third-party.

-- Automatically check the licensing of inbound third-party code
+- Automatically check the licensing of inbound third-party code.

-- Verify whether the licensing of inbound third-party code is compatible
+- Verify whether the licensing of inbound third-party code is compatible.

-- Flag Legal if a problem is detected
+- Flag Legal if a problem is detected.

-### Produce a bill of materials that covers all outbound licensing
+### Facilitate the production of a bill of materials that covers all outbound licensing {#goal-bom}

-TODO: Are we doing this?
+**Important:** This is an *optional* goal that may not be completed if time is tight.
+If time is not tight, or if another step went much quicker than anticipated, this goal is an excellent extension of the internship.

+When the goal in section \ref{goal-reuse} is completed, it should be much easier to automatically generate a bill of materials of Liferay's products.
+Such a bill of materials currently exists, but lacks granularity and depends on a product's globally *declared* licensing instead of its *detected* licensing.
+Moreover, it is provided as a PDF file, which may not be the most convenient for some use cases.

+As such, a mechanism for the production of a bill of materials can be created that incorporates the detected licensing.
+One strong candidate for the output format is \gls{spdx}, an open standard for communicating software bill of material information.

+The desired granularity of the output is left unspecified and depends on the available time.

 # Research {#research}